shenghone/team-member/teamMember.md

 location: Oakville, ON <br/>

 >Hey!
 It is great meeting you all.
 I am sure this will be a great learning experience for myself and others.
 I look forward to working, learning, and achieving with this team!

+---

+## Nahiyan Chowdhury - Nahi

+#### Front End Developer

+**Contact Info: Nahiyan@deenstrong.com ; (403) 870-2056**<br/>
+Location: Calgary, Alberta<br/>

+>Greetings everyone!
+My name is Nahiyan, Nahi for short.
+I come from a mechanical engineering backround so I'm expecting to learn quite a lot with the team.
+Looking forward to get the ball rolling!

+---